buildingblocs/2023/events/june-conference/index-en.md

 <strong>What if something pops up and I can’t make it?</strong>
 <br>Email us at <a href="mailto:buildingblocs@computing.sg">buildingblocs@computing.sg</a> or approach us on <a href="https://discord.gg/VSHyrbsJFs">Discord</a> in any appropriate channels and we will update your signup status accordingly.

-<strong>Must I be present the entire time for the June Conference?</strong>
-<br>You are highly encouraged to participate for the full duration of the June Conference.
-Should you have alternative commitments such as SMO, state them in the form while signing up.